 Walnut Oil Vinaigrette

 Vinaigrettes, finishing drizzles, and cold recipes are generally the only times I reach for my bottle of walnut oil.
-It isn’t an oil I use to sauté or fry, as heating it tends to break down its flavor and make it bitter.
+I don’t use it to sauté or fry, as heating tends to break down its flavor and make it bitter.

-Walnut oil is also pricier than other oils, so it’s one that I look to use in smaller quantities, where the flavor can really be appreciated and shine through.
+Walnut oil is also pricier than other oils.
+It’s one that I look to use in smaller quantities, where the flavor can really be appreciated and shine through.

 For this simple walnut oil vinaigrette, I chose fruity white balsamic vinegar to complement the sweet figs. Combined with a touch of honey and minced shallot, this dressing plays well with each ingredient in the fig salad without overpowering any of them.

 Assembling and Serving Fig Salad

 You can prep the individual components of the salad in advance.
 It’s best, however, not to assemble it until you’re ready to serve.

 The delicate baby arugula will begin to wilt after tossing with the vinaigrette.
 I like to serve it while the leaves still have some crispness to them, so I toss and plate the salad when we’re going to sit down at the table.

 For the best flavor, I like to lightly dress the baby arugula, and then drizzle some of the remaining vinaigrette over the figs when I add them to the platter.